seancdavis/seancdavis-com/www/src/blog/posts/2019-05-02-what-you-need-to-know-about-netlify-forms.md

 image: /blog/default/default-yellow-02.png
 ---

-Form Handling is an extremely powerful component within [Netlify’s](/blog/wtf-is-netlify/) product, as it provides a way to accept dynamic data from users on a static site.
+Form Handling is an extremely powerful component within [Netlify's](/blog/wtf-is-netlify/) product, as it provides a way to accept dynamic data from users on a static site.

-It’s like [Formspree](https://formspree.io/) or [FormKeep](https://formkeep.com/), but I prefer Netlify's forms feature because it _just works_.
+It's like [Formspree](https://formspree.io/) or [FormKeep](https://formkeep.com/), but I prefer Netlify's forms feature because it _just works_.
 There's no signing up for a third-party service.
 You just add a little markup to your site and — _Voila!_ — you have a form that sends its submissions to Netlify, which then stores the form data on your behalf.
 An added benefit is that Netlify currently offers 100 submissions per month, sourced from an unlimited number of forms, free of charge.
-That’s a better free tier than either Formspree or FormKeep.
+That's a better free tier than either Formspree or FormKeep.

 If you are building a truly static site — where all the [HTML](/blog/wtf-is-html/) markup is contained within HTML files, rather than being generated dynamically by JavaScript (JS/) — it really is _that easy_ to work with Netlify forms.